jmherzog-de/OpenWeather-Datalogger/README.md

 service cron start
 ```

-## Wetterdaten ausgeben

-In order to output the already saved weather data on the console, file _show_entries.py_ can be executed.
+## Data monitoring with flask web application

+The fetched data can be monitored with a python flask web application.
+Change debug option in file web_backend.py to False in
+production mode.